rbaracskai/Baracskai-Portfolio/FinalProjectPart2.md

 # Final Project: Racial Inequities in Philanthropy

 ## Part 2
-A sample of users/target audience members was engaged to provide feedback on a draft version of the infla deliverable.
+A sample of users/target audience members was engaged to provide feedback on a draft version of the final deliverable.
 This draft is no longer available, but you can view the completed, final story [here](https://carnegiemellon.shorthandstories.com/racial-inequities-in-nonprofit-fundraising/index.html)

 ### User Research